Main Characters | Hunter Association | Zoldyck Family | Phantom Troupe | Chimera Ants | Kakin Royal Family | Other Characters

 - Hoist by His Own Petard: In both his fights, Killua and Gon use his own weapon against him.

 - Whip It Good: He has electrical whips installed in his wheelchair.

 - Underestimating Badassery: Sadaso, Gido, and he purposefully target Gon and Killua just based on the assumption they're kids and easy pickings.
 Needless to say, they're quickly proven wrong.

 Voiced by: Tokuyoshi Kawashima (2011 Series), Yuuji Kishi (1999 Series) (Japanese), Kevin M. Connolly (2011 Series) (English)

 A celebrity fighter in Heaven's Arena who lives on the 200th floor.
-He hopes become a Floor Master and win a rematch against Hisoka.
-His Nen abilities allow him to increase the strength of his hands while in the form of a tiger's claws as well as form a double of himself to attack and confuse the enemy, able to summon and dispel it without notice.
+He hopes to become a Floor Master and win a rematch against Hisoka.
+His Nen abilities allow him to increase the strength of his hands while in the form of a tiger's claws as well as form a double of himself to attack and confuse the enemy, which he can summon and dispel it without notice.